oomphinc/drupal-scaffold/README.md

 # Drupal Scaffold

-Drupal 9 scaffold project to kick start development of a new instance of Drupal.
+Drupal scaffold project to kick-start development of a new instance of Drupal.

 ## Dependencies